AcuGIS/jasper-report-publisher/docs/components/sample/index.rst

 If you select the "Load Sample Data" box, it will create a sample database and reports.

-If you load the Sample Data, you will need to restart Tomcat in order to pick up sample data.
+**IMPORTANT** : If you load the Sample Data, you will need to restart Tomcat in order to pick up sample data.

 .. image:: ../../_static/tomcat-restart.png